pombredanne/distro-names/README.md

 # TO DO

-- Automated tests for the Distro class
+- [ ] Automated tests for the Distro class
-- Automated tests for the CLI
+- [ ] Automated tests for the CLI
-- Homebrew tap for MacOS X installations
+- [ ] Homebrew tap for MacOS X installations
+- [ ] Port to Python 2
+- [ ] Fix Travis CI issues
+- [ ] Make this readme compatible with the PyPy format
+- [ ] Add lint checks